anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 Under The `UCI-HAR-Dataset` Directory we have:

- 1. ` ./Inertial Signals/`: This directory includes the **Semi-processed dataset** of this version
+ 1. ` ./Inertial Signals/`: This directory includes the **Semi-processed dataset** of this version.

-		- ` ./Inertial Signals/train/`:  The train folder includes 11 files.
+		- ` ./Inertial-Signals/train/`:  The train folder includes 11 files.

 			- `total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity unit 'g'.
 Every row shows a 128-element vector.